matgoebl/nodemcu-wifimusicledclock/README.md

 - Select your WIFI and enter your key
 - Press RESET
 - It should then connect to your wlan
-- Find out the IP address of your device from your DHCP server
+- Find out the IP address of your device
+-- from your DHCP server
+-- from the console
+-- from the initial led pattern (shows the last octet of your ip)
+--- the number of green leds indicates the first digit
+--- the number of yellow leds indicates the second digit
+--- the number of blue leds indicates the third digit
 - Connect to http://IP:8266/